4awpawz/fusion.ssg/README.md

 [Discuss _fusion.ssg on Twitter and other social media.](https://twitter.com).

-## And If You Wouldn't Mind
+## Show Your Appreciation.

-Please consider 👀watching and 🌟starring this repo as these will provide the motivation to keep moving forward.
+Please 👀 watch and leave us a 🌟 star. :)